gastyft/gastyft/README.md

 # Mi Perfil
-## Hola!
-Mi nombre es Gastón Manuel Ftacla.
-## Soy desarrollador Full Stack Jr, Tester Manual trainee y estudiante de Tecnicatura Universitaria en Programación.
-Me encantaría tener la oportunidad de trabajar en un entorno de equipo IT,  seguir aprendiendo y creciendo en mi carrera.
-Me encantaría aportar mis habilidades y conocimientos al equipo y aprender de mis futuros colegas.
+## Hello.
+I'm Gastón, 26 years old, from Mar del Plata.
+## I'm a Junior Full Stack developer, a student in the University Technician Program in Programming at UTN Mar del Plata, and a Manual Explorer Tester Trainee.
+## I've been programming for over a year and a half in various languages such as C, JAVA, C#, and Typescript.
+Although I haven't had the opportunity to work in IT professionally yet, I have personal projects that I've completed through various courses.

 ## ⚡Mi Stack:

 ### 🖥️💻🎨 Frontend: Node.js, Angular, HTML5, CSS3, JS, TYPESCRIPT, Bootstrap.

-### 🔙🔧🤖Backend: Apache NetBeans, Java, Maven, JSP, Servlets, Sockets, Spring Boot, Postman,DockerFile, C y C# ASP.NET FrameWork(CRUD basico).
+### 🔙🔧🤖Backend: Apache NetBeans, Java, Maven, JSP, Servlets, Sockets, Spring Boot, Postman, C y C# ASP.NET FrameWork(CRUD basico).

 ### 🗄️💾📊Base de datos: MySQL, SQL.